142nd Field Artillery Regiment: Operation Katrina and humanitarian operations

 Elements from every unit in the 142nd Field Artillery Brigade deployed in support of relief operations in the wake of two of the deadliest hurricanes to ever hit the United States.
 On 1 September 2005 units from the 142nd Field Artillery Brigade conducted simultaneous operations in support of relief efforts to those devastated by Hurricane Katrina.

-In Arkansas, elements of the 142nd mobilized to supported efforts at Fort Chaffee Maneuver Training Center (FCMTC) to house and feed thousands of displaced civilians from the Gulf Coast region.
+In Arkansas, elements of the 142nd mobilized to supported efforts at the Fort Chaffee Maneuver Training Center (FCMTC) to house and feed thousands of displaced civilians from the Gulf Coast region.

 Other 142nd units mobilized and conducted convoy operations arriving in New Orleans, Louisiana on 2 September 2005.
 The 142nd Field Artillery Brigade officially took command of the Arkansas contingent located in New Orleans in November 2005.
 Elements of the brigade remained in New Orleans through the end of February 2006 when the National Guard completed its historic six-month operation.
 Arkansas was one of the first states to respond to this natural disaster and the last state to withdraw from Louisiana.
 Operation Katrina was one of the largest humanitarian efforts conducted by the National Guard, involving units from all fifty states and four territories.